 Q. My License key does not seem to work.

-Both the User Name and Registration Key must be correctly entered before the software turns itself into the registered version.
+Both the Username and Registration Key must be correctly entered before the software turns itself into the registered version.
 See this step by step guide for help.
-Note that if you purchased the software before Sept 2010, then you will need a new license key to upgrade to V3.1 of MonitorTest.
-You can get free upgrades to V3.1 from this page.

 Q. How much does it cost to upgrade to the latest version?

-With current manufacturing technology broken pixels are fairly common in LCD screens (especially the larger ones).
-Typically the pixel is always on or always off (this can be seen from the MonitorTest test patterns).
-Typically manufacturers use a rule like, if there are 4 or less broken pixels then the monitor is OK.
+With current manufacturing technology broken pixels are common in LCD screens (especially the larger ones).
+Typically, the pixel is always on or always off (this can be seen from the MonitorTest test patterns).
+Typically, manufacturers use a rule like, if there are 4 or less broken pixels then the monitor is OK.
 If there is more than 4 then the monitor is considered defective.
 The number of broken pixels considered 'normal' depends on the manufacturer and the size of the screen.
-Software can not control or repair these pixels as they are really broken and have stopped responding to commands to turn on or off..
+Software cannot control or repair these pixels as they are really broken and have stopped responding to commands to turn on or off.

-Q. My monitor's current resolution doesn't appear in
+Q. My monitor's current resolution does not appear in the drop-down list?

-The drop down list only displays the resolutions that are compatible with both your video card and monitor.
-If your current resolution, or refresh rate doesn't appear in this list it is probably because you are using a setting outside of the nominal range.
+The drop-down list only displays the resolutions that are compatible with both your video card and monitor.
+If your current resolution, or refresh rate does not appear in this list it is probably because you are using a setting outside of the nominal range.

 Q. I have multiple screens.
 How can I test all of them?

-As of MonitorTest 3.0 you can check the "Test All Monitors" checkbox to have the patterns appear on all monitors at the same time (only available in registered version).
+You can check the "Test All Monitors" checkbox to have the patterns appear on all monitors at the same time (only available in registered version).
 The list of resolution when this box is checked is a list of the display modes that are valid for all displays.
-By default "Current Resolution" will be selected which will cause no resolution change, this is useful on systems where different sized monitors are attached.
+By default, "Current Resolution" will be selected which will cause no resolution change, this is useful on systems where different sized monitors are attached.